Glyphosate: Other mammals

-Amongst mammals, glyphosate is considered to have "low to very low toxicity".
+Among mammals, glyphosate is considered to have "low to very low toxicity".
 The LD50 of glyphosate is 5,000 mg/kg for rats, 10,000 mg/kg in mice and 3,530 mg/kg in goats.
 The acute dermal LD50 in rabbits is greater than 2,000 mg/kg.
 Indications of glyphosate toxicity in animals typically appear within 30 to 120 minutes following ingestion of a large enough dose, and include initial excitability and tachycardia, ataxia, depression, and bradycardia, although severe toxicity can develop into collapse and convulsions.

 A review of unpublished short-term rabbit-feeding studies reported severe toxicity effects at 150 mg/kg/day and "no observed adverse effect level" doses ranging from 50 to 200 mg/kg/day.
-Glyphosate can have carcinogenic effects in nonhuman mammals.
-These include the induction of positive trends in the incidence of renal tubule carcinoma and haemangiosarcoma in male mice, and increased pancreatic islet-cell adenoma in male rats.
 In reproductive toxicity studies performed in rats and rabbits, no adverse maternal or offspring effects were seen at doses below 175–293 mg/kg/day.

-Glyphosate-based herbicides may cause life-threatening arrhythmias in mammals.
-Evidence also shows that such herbicides cause direct electrophysiological changes in the cardiovascular systems of rats and rabbits.

-Aquatic fauna
+Aquatic and marine animals

 In many freshwater invertebrates, glyphosate has a 48-hour LC50 ranging from 55 to 780 ppm.
 The 96-hour LC50 is 281 ppm for grass shrimp (Palaemonetas vulgaris) and 934 ppm for fiddler crabs (Uca pagilator).
 These values make glyphosate "slightly toxic to practically non-toxic".
+A 2024 meta-analysis of 121 studies determined that glyphosate and glyphosate-based herbicides effects on animals were generally sublethal, with relatively larger effects in aquatic and marine species, though it also found widespread publication bias that may inflate the reported magnitude of these effects.